ajaykammardi/etl-pipeline/README.md

 # etl-pipeline

 ## Introduction
 Initial project setup for loading data from various source into Postgres Database.
+The data pipeline performs ELT operation, that is it first loads the data into STAGE TABLE in target from there required Dimension and Facts table are loaded after running Data validation rules.

 ## Getting started